lulzsun/Chegg-E-book-to-PDF/README.md

      i.
 [VC++ 2012/2013 Redistributable Package](https://www.microsoft.com/en-us/download/details.aspx?id=40784) is required in order to run CefSharp on non developer machines.
 Forgot to include the .dlls that are required; will do that next version.
 * Sometimes the preview does not remove Chegg's ereader browser elements, if you notice this, you can restart and try again to see if that fixes it.
+* No sign of progress?
+Printing the same page over and over again?
+Your book might possibly not be compatible.
+Certain Chegg eBooks use a different format that will not work with the current method used to snapshot the pages.
+Here are some signs that a book might not be compatible:
+     1. Page heights vary from page to page.
+     2. The next button is not located horizontally, but instead vertically.